 If you are looking to improve your credit score quickly, now is the time to get started.
-Give us a call and we will review your credit and find out exactly where you stand and where you need to get to.
-In the meantime, here are 5 tips you can utilize right away to give your score a little boost.
+Give us a call.
+We'll review your credit and find out exactly where you stand and where you need to get to.
+In the meantime, here are some great strategies you can utilize right away to give your score a little boost.

 5 ways to increase your credit score-and fast